-Location Monitoring Group Watch List Rationale Description of Condition Action Limited Water Volume MCOI-5 Chromium Investigation Limited water volume Well no longer yields sufficient water for sampling.
-The water level at MCOI-5 has been steadily declining over the past 9 yr and as of January 2020, is less than 1 ft above the bottom of the screen, which is an insufficient volume to collect samples.
-This well will be monitored for water levels and if sufficient recharge occurs allowing water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft above mean sea level), a prioritized suite consisting of perchlorate, per- and polyfluoroalkyl substances (PFAS), metals, and additional general inorganics will be collected after 1 CV plus drop-pipe volume is purged regardless of field parameter stability.
+Location Monitoring Group Watch List Rationale Description of Condition Action LADP-3 Technical Area 21 (TA-21) Limited water volume Well no longer yields sufficient water for sampling.
+The water level at LADP-3 has been steadily declining over the past 10 yr and, as of January 2021, is at the bottom of the screen, which is an insufficient volume to collect samples.
+This well will be monitored for water levels and if sufficient recharge occurs allowing water level to rise to 2.5 ft above the bottom of the screen (6433.2 ft above mean sea level), a prioritized suite consisting of perand polyfluoroalkyl substances (PFAS), metals, and additional general inorganics will be collected.
+MCOI-5 Chromium Investigation Limited water volume Well no longer yields sufficient water for sampling.
+The water level at MCOI-5 has been steadily declining over the past 10 yr and as of January 2021, is less than 0.5 ft above the bottom of the screen, which is an insufficient volume to collect samples.
+This well will be monitored for water levels and if sufficient recharge occurs allowing water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft above mean sea level), a prioritized suite consisting of perchlorate, PFAS, metals, and additional general inorganics will be collected after 1 CV plus drop-pipe volume is purged regardless of field parameter stability.
+Chromium Piezometers (CrPZ-1, 2a, 3, 4, and 5) Chromium Investigation Field parameter stabilization issues Field parameters do not stabilize at predicable volumes (between 3 and 6 CVs) Collect all samples at 12 CVs regardless of stability.
+Code analytical results as "screening level" in database.
 SCI-1 Chromium Investigation Limited water volume Limited volume of water and extremely low recovery rate.
 Field parameters do not stabilize.
 Collect samples in accordance with the prioritized sampling suite list for SCI-1 after 1 CV plus drop-pipe volume is purged regardless of field parameter stability.
-R-26 PZ-2 Technical Area 16 (TA-16) 260 Limited water volume Sampled with bailer.
+R-26 PZ-2 TA-16 260 Limited water volume Sampled with bailer.
 Insufficient water available to bail more than 1 CV.
 High turbidity.
 Purge (by bailing) 1 CV or until dry, allow for recharge, and collect a prioritized analytical suite the same day regardless of field parameter stability.
-R-63i TA-16 260 Limited water volume Formation has limited yield.
-Initiated sampling and analysis in MY 2018.
-Bail dry at least 1 day before sampling and monitor recharge behavior.
-Collect a prioritized sample suite as necessary as soon as possible after well recharges.
-Code analytical results as "screening level" in database.
-Measure and record one set of field parameter data before sample collection.
-R-40 S1 a TA-54 Limited water volume Extremely low yield and recovery rate.
-Approximately 2 wk required to recover water levels after 1-CV purge.
-Sample for VOCs, low-level tritium, metals, and general inorganics.
-Collect samples after 1 CV plus drop-pipe volume is purged regardless of field parameter stability.